johngieselmann/helptip/README.md

 **helperStyles (object)** _default: { }_

 Associative array of inline styles and values to be applied to the helper that override the style sheet.
-These styles are applied with the jQuery .css() method and should match the optional object parameter passed into it.
+These styles are applied with the jQuery .css() function and should match the optional object parameter passed into it.

 **innerClass (string)** _default: 'helptip-inner'_